lhallock/openarm-seg/README.md

 Each subject's `prediction_sources` folder also contains all raw NifTI scans for which prediction is desired, organized into the same `over_512` and `under_512` directories above, and then subfolders for each trial; this file structure should be created manually before prediction is attempted.
 Each subfolder must contain, at minimum, the trial's associated volume (`*_volume.nii`).
 If assessment of segmentation quality will be performed, as described in _Assessing Segmentation Quality_ below, each subfolder should contain the associated ground-truth segmentation as well (`*_seg.nii`).
 Note that both subfolders and NIfTI files should contain a `trial_` prefix, and volume files should be named identically to their corresponding file in `all_nifti`.
 (The necessity of both these copies of each file is a redundancy that should be amended in future releases.)
 Volume filenames should include the characters `vol`, and segmentation filenames should include the characters `seg`.

 Note that the `over_512` and `under_512` directories separate scans of which predicted slices are larger and smaller than 512x512 pixels.
 This is an artifact of the way the neural network generates predictions, which requires them to be padded to a power of two: scans smaller than 512x512 are padded to 512x512, while those larger are padded to 1024x1024.
-The full pipeline places them into separate folders, as they must be treated separately in the code's current instantiation. **TODO** are they cropped or padded?
-I thought we were using Sai's crops?
+The full pipeline places them into separate folders, as they must be treated separately in the code's current instantiation.

 To predict segmentations for the available OpenArm 2.0 scans, first download all desired subject archives from the [project website](https://simtk.org/frs/?group_id=1617).
 All volume files for which predictions are desired (`Sub[x]/volumes/*_volume.mha`) should then be converted to the NIfTI file format (e.g., using [ITK-SNAP](http://www.itksnap.org/pmwiki/pmwiki.php), renamed to follow convention `trial[n]_*_volume.nii`, and placed in the `all_nifti` folder, as well as corresponding subfolders in the `prediction_sources` subfolders.
 Available ground truth scans (`Sub[x]/ground_segs/*.nii` may also be placed in `prediction_sources` subfolders if available and prediction quality assessment is desired.
 Remember to place scans in the appropriate `over_512` and `under_512` directories according to their maximum dimension (aside from the dimension corresponding to the long axis of the arm, along which slices are collected).